How to Write a Hospitality CV: Examples & Templates [2025]

 Be realistic with how you calculate or estimate these achievements, though.
 You don’t lie by accident.
 Be ready to describe how you arrived at the numbers in your CV.
 Even a rough estimate can and should be justifiable.

-The other major way you can avoid feeling like you have to lie on your CV is to gain the experience or develop skills you lack.
+The other major way you can avoid feeling like you have to lie on your CV is to gain the experience or develop professional skills you lack.
 Grades and degrees are almost always less important than experience, so focus on that.
 Feel you’re management material?
 Start taking on the responsibilities of a manager.
 Need to improve your skills?
 Go to Udemy or LinkedIn Learning and take a course.
 Many of those are free and don’t take up much time

 In many situations that will be worth more than a degree or a job title.
 This isn’t a quick fix but it’s a tried and tested method for advancing through your career and truly excelling at what you do, and all with a clean conscience.